Brave launches version 1.0 of its privacy-focused browser – TechCrunch

 Brave, the company co-founded by ex-Mozilla CEO Brendan Eich after his ouster from the organization in 2014, today launched version 1.0 of its browser for Windows, macOS, Linux, Android and iOS.
 In a browser market where users are spoiled for choice, Brave is positioning itself as a fast option that preserves users’ privacy with strong default settings, as well as a crypto currency-centric private ads and payment platform that allows users to reward content creators.

 As the company announced last month, it now has about 8 million monthly active users.
 Its Brave Rewards program, which requires opt-in from users and publishers, currently has about 300,000 publishers on board.
 Most of these are users with small followings on YouTube and Twitter, but large publishers like Wikipedia, The Washington Post, The Guardian, Slate and the LA Times are also part of the ecosystem.
 Using this system, which not every publisher is going to like, the browser will show a small number of ads as a notification in a separate private ad tab, based on the user’s browsing habits.
-Users then receive 70 percent of what the advertisers spend on ads, while Brave keeps 30 percent.
+Users then receive 70% of what the advertisers spend on ads, while Brave keeps 30%.

 As users view these ads, they start earning Basic Attention Tokens (BAT), Brave’s cryptocurrency, which they can keep or give to publishers.
-In its early days, Brave actually started with Bitcoin as the currency for this, but as Eich noted, that quickly became too expensive (and since the price was going up, users wanted to hold on to the Bitcoin instead of donating it).
+In its early days, Brave actually started with Bitcoin as the currency for this, but as Eich noted, that quickly became too expensive (and because the price was going up, users wanted to hold on to the Bitcoin instead of donating it).

 Brave also comes with a built-in ad blocker that is probably among the most effective in the industry, as well as extensive anti-tracking features.
 “Everybody’s bothered by the sense of being tracked and bothered by bad ads,” Eich told me.
 “But I think ad aesthetics are not the problem.
 It’s the tracking and the cost of tracking which is multifarious.
 There’s page load time, running the radio to load the tracking scripts that load the other scripts that load the scripts that load the ads, that drains your battery, too.”
 Eich argues that with Brave, the team found a way to tie this all together with anti-tracking technology and an approach to ad blocking that goes beyond the industry-standard blocklists and also uses machine learning to identify additional rules for blocking.